shawshank666/shawshank666.github.io/_pages/about.md

 **Shilin Xiao**, Wenjun Zhu, Yan Jiang, Kai Wang, Peiwang Wang, Chen Yan, Xiaoyu Ji, Wenyuan Xu.
 To be appear at **NDSS 2026** (CCF_A, Big4).

-We provides a comprehensive abstraction for sensor attack surfaces based on underlying physical principles.
-We adopt a bottom-up system atization methodology that analyzes OOB vulnerabilities across three levels.
-At the component level, we identify the physical principles and limitations that contribute to OOB vulnerabilities.
-At the sensor level, we categorize known attacks and evaluate their practicality.
-At the system level, we analyze how CPS features such as sensor fusion, closed-loop control, and intelligent perception impact the exposure and mitigation of OOB threats.
+We provides a systematic analysis on sensor out-of-band vulnerabilities.
+We identify the physical principles and limitations that contribute to OOB vulnerabilities, categorize known attacks and evaluate their practicality, and analyze how CPS features such as sensor fusion, closed-loop control, and intelligent perception impact the exposure and mitigation of OOB threats.
 Our findings offer a foundational understanding of sensor hardware security and provide guidance and future directions for sensor designers, security researchers, and system developers aiming to build more secure sensors and CPS.
 </div>
 </div>